 The longest car loans are for 7 years or 84 months.
 According to Edmunds, more and more people are now financing cars for more than 5 years.
 Keep in mind that the longer the loan, the higher your interest rate usually is.

-Plus, if you finance a car for 7 years, you risk owing more on the car than it’s worth.
-So, even if a lender will approve you for a used car loan for 7 years, think long and hard before signing on the dotted line.
+Plus, if you finance for 7 years, you risk owing more on the car than it’s worth.
+So, even if a lender will approve you for a used car loan for 7 years, think long and hard before signing the loan agreement.